Ryan Broyles

-Ryan Broyles (born April 9, 1988) is a former American football wide receiver.
-He played college football for the University of Oklahoma, set the all-time NCAA Football Bowl Subdivision record for career receptions, and was twice recognized as a consensus All-American.
-He was selected by the Detroit Lions in the second round of the 2012 NFL Draft.
-Broyles joined the Dallas Renegades of the XFL in 2019, but retired before playing for the team.
+Ryan Broyles (born April 9, 1988) is an American former professional football player who was a wide receiver for the Detroit Lions of the National Football League (NFL).
+He played college football for the Oklahoma Sooners.
+He set the all-time NCAA Football Bowl Subdivision record for career receptions, and was twice recognized as a consensus All-American.
+Broyles was selected by Detroit in the second round of the 2012 NFL draft.
+He joined the Dallas Renegades of the XFL in 2019, but retired before playing for the team.

-Early years
+Early life

 Broyles was born in Oklahoma City, Oklahoma.
 He attended Norman High School, where he was a three-sport star in football, basketball and track.
 He played as a wide receiver and defensive back for the Norman Tigers high school football team.
 He finished his career with 79 receptions for 1,688 yards and 18 touchdowns on offense and 157 tackles and 20 interceptions on defense.
 He was named 6A-2 All-District and OCA All-State.
 In basketball, he averaged 18 points per game.

 Also a standout track & field athlete, Broyles was one of the state's top performers in the high jump.
 At the 2006 Mid-State Conference Meet, he tied for first place in the high jump, posting a career-best mark of 2.10 meters (6 ft, 10 in).
 He also ran on the Norman 4 × 100 m relay squad.